tencent cloud

 Overview

-Network Detection and Response has added encrypted traffic detection capability, supporting parsing and detecting encrypted traffic (such as HTTPS/TLS) for CVM assets and the public network traffic of GAAP assets, comprehensively enhancing visibility of full traffic and threat detection capability.
-Currently in beta version, only available to invited users.
-Non-invited users who wish to experience this feature can submit a ticket to apply for access.
+Network Detection and Response (NDR) has added encrypted traffic detection capability, supporting parsing and detecting encrypted traffic (such as HTTPS/TLS) for CVM assets, container assets, and the public network traffic of GAAP assets, comprehensively enhancing visibility of full traffic and threat detection capability.
 Users can learn from this chapter about the configuration and usage of this feature.
-This document uses CVM assets as an example to provide relevant operational instructions, and the same applies to GAAP assets operations.
-Prerequisites
+This document uses CVM assets as an example to provide relevant operational instructions, and the same applies to other assets operations.

 Users need to configure security group rules to authorize the probe to collect network traffic, meeting the data input requirements of Network Detection and Response.